pythonwithalex/Spring2015/week3/class_exercises.md

 ````

 #### Questions:
-+ In the while loop, why would it be a bad idea to print `n` on the last line of the loop?
++ In the while loop, why would it be a bad idea to print `n` *after* reassigning it to one more than itself?
 + What is the value of `n` after the for loop completes? after the while loop completes?
 Does this surprise you in either case?

 ## A For Loop and an Equivalent List Comprehension: Example 1